chapel-lang/chapel/GOALS.md

-Chapel Public Release Goals (version 1.15.0)
+Chapel Public Release Goals (version 1.16.0 pre-release)
 ============================================

 The goals of this release are as follows: